Ursuline Academy (Cincinnati, Ohio)

 Ursuline Academy is a four-year college-preparatory independent girls’ Catholic high school in Blue Ash, Ohio, United States.
 As of 2017, 658 students from all over Greater Cincinnati are enrolled in the school, representing 50 different ZIP codes.

 History

 Ursuline Academy was founded in 1896 by the Ursuline sisters of Brown County, who also founded St. Ursula Academy and Chatfield College.

 Academics

 Ursuline offers a curriculum of over 100 courses specifically designed to prepare the student for the demands of college level programs.
 A modular schedule (see below) is enhanced by the open-area structure which provides flexible learning areas.
 Twenty-six different co-curricular activities are available to students including 13 different sports at various levels.

-The tuition for 2018-2019 is $13,299, $275 additional for technology; $175 additional for activity fee.
+The tuition for 2024-2025 is $17,160.
 Tuition does not include fees for Kairos and Graduation.
 Each class level has certain fees such as retreat fees, special class equipment fees, etc.